HomeSite MapContact Us

 Do I need to contact the location I am requesting prior to my permit application?

-You may apply for your permit prior to contacting the location; however, approval must be obtained from each particular Miami-Dade County, Miami Beach or City of Miami location before an a permit will be approved.
+You may apply for your permit prior to contacting the location; however, approval must be obtained from each particular Miami-Dade County, Miami Beach or location before an a permit will be approved.

 top